libp2p/js-libp2p-interfaces/packages/interfaces/src/peer-id/README.md

 ### Node.js

-Install `interface-peer-id` as one of the dependencies of your project and as a test file.
+Install `libp2p-interfaces-compliance-tests` as one of the development dependencies of your project and as a test file.
 Then, using `mocha` (for JavaScript) or a test runner with compatible API, do:

 ```js
 const tests = require('libp2p-interfaces-compliance-tests/src/peer-id')